Function of several complex variables: Power series expansion of holomorphic functions on polydisc

 We have already explained that holomorphic functions on polydisc are analytic.
 Also, from the theorem derived by Weierstrass, we can see that the analytic function on polydisc (convergent power series) is holomorphic.

-If a sequence of functions $f_1,\ldots,f_n$ which converges uniformly on compacta inside a domain D, the limit function f of $f_v$ also uniformly on compacta inside a domain D. Also, respective partial derivative of $f_v$ also compactly converges on domain D to the corresponding derivative of f.
+If a sequence of functions $f_1, f_2,\dots$ converges uniformly on compact subsets of a domain D, the limit function f is holomorphic in D. Also, respective partial derivatives of $f_1, f_2, \dots$ compactly converges on domain D to the corresponding derivatives of f.